Ferencz/image-tool/README.md

 Available Commands:
   1. **Resize an image** (default):
-     Usage: image-tool <inputPath> <outputPath>
+     Usage: image-tool <inputPath> <outputPath> [n]
-     - Resizes the input image and saves it to the output path.
+     - Resizes by n number of times default = 2 the input image and saves it to the output path.

   2. **Convert image to grayscale**:
      Usage: image-tool <inputPath> <outputPath> grayscale